OpenGridForum/DFDL/calls/2024/2024-05-09_DFDL-WG-Call.md

 | 2024-02-07 | No progress reported.
 | 2024-03-14 | No progress reported.
 | 2024-04-18 | No progress reported.
+| 2024-05-09 | No progress reported.

 | 336         | ISO status: announcing this, branding requirements
 |-------------|---|
 | 2024-02-07  | Created action on when and how we announce the ISO status, what trademarks and branding we can/should use both in announcements and on our materials going forward.
 Bradd K. has upcoming TPF Users Group 2024 Conference in May and wants to be able to announce the ISO status there.
 | 2024-03-14  | Mike did some investigation and did not find branding/promotion guidelines.
 Other PAS groups (OMG, w3c) have some process descriptions of how their standards are ISO standards and what the differences are.
 Suggest we can copy that notion.
 | 2024-04-18 | ISO page for DFDL updated to final 'published' status: https://www.iso.org/standard/87444.html.
 Need to verify that final ISO version has errors (from prior review draft) fixed.
 (Proof copy of ISO-spec is being uploaded)  BraddK to address IBM updates to reference ISO standard.
 MikeB to handle ASF references, wikipedia update, Owl Cyber references.
+| 2024-05-09 | From email threads: Verified that ISO version published has most errors fixed (just some bad table breaks left unfixed.)
+Noted on call that we need to update DFDL pages on OGF site to mention ISO status.

 | 337        | ISO Workgroup operations